International Association for the Exchange of Students for Technical Experience: National organization structure

 IAESTE varies a lot from country to country and even within countries, there can be a big difference from one city to another.
 Traineeships also vary a lot: some countries have extended programmes with students employed to help and organize events, while in other places arriving trainees organize events themselves.

 Annual Conference (AC)

 The most important international event that connects IAESTE leaders from all over the world.
-The AC 2021 was turned into an online conference, due to the COVID-19 pandemic.
-A small team in Vienna coordinated the program points.
+The AC 2021 was turned into an online conference, due to the COVID-19 pandemic (coordinated by a small team in Vienna), while AC 2022 and AC 2023 were hybrid conferences.